smartdevicelink/sdl_app_library_guides/docs/Developer Tools/Configuring SDL Logging/index.md

 !@

 @![android,javaSE,javaEE]
-Sdl Java Suite has a built-in logging framework that is designed to make debugging easier.
+SDL Java Suite has a built-in logging framework that is designed to make debugging easier.
 It provides many of the features common to other 3rd party logging frameworks for java and can be used by your own app as well.
 We recommend that your app's integration with SDL provide logging using this framework rather than any other 3rd party framework your app may be using or `System.out.print`.
 This will consolidate all SDL related logs into a common format and to a common destination.

 ## Enabling the DebugTool
 To make sure that log messages are displayed, you should enable the SDL Debug Tool: